roderickjackson-bradley/socket_io_app/work/w10/d3/03-react-state-props/03-react-state-props.md

 #### Accessing Passed Props

-When a Function Component is being rendered, React will pass in props as the first argument to the function like this:
+When a **Function Component** is being rendered, React will pass in props as the first argument to the function like this:

 ```js
 const ColorPicker = (props) => (
   ...
 ```

-Class components will access props via a property on the instance like this:
+However, a **Class Component** will access props via a property on the instance (`this`) like this:

 ```js
 {this.props.myProp}